22 Spanish Lesson Plans for Beginners

 Instead of drawing, you can also have students use an online flashcard tool such as Quizlet.
 Most sites like this are free and allow students to create their own set of flashcards, play games with their vocabulary and share with fellow students.

-11. Ask students create their own Spanish videos
+Ask students to create their own Spanish videos

 Split students into groups and provide each group with a topic.
 Students can access many great resources for online Spanish content to learn and brainstorm ideas.